Need to choose an auto body repair shop?

 A company’s reputation often precedes it, and you should take note.
 Remember that you’re looking for honest reviews; there are many companies that will simply pay their employees to write their reviews for them, and this can be a nasty surprise for customers who didn’t do proper research.

 Your auto repair shop should be registered as such, and sometimes your insurer will be happy to recommend a list of approved auto repair shops in your area—just ask.
-Also ask the repair shop if they are willing to provide their registration details; if they’re unwilling to provide this information to you or your insurance company in the event of an accident, then you should find another auto repair shop.
+Also ask the repair shop if they are willing to provide their registration details; if they’re unwilling to provide this information to you or your insurance company in the event of an accident, then you should find another auto repair shop immediately.

-Excellent companies provide excellent customer service, and if the company doesn’t match your standards, then you should know that there’s something up.
+Excellent companies provide excellent customer service, and if the company doesn’t match your standards, then you should know that there’s something wrong.
 Where there’s smoke, there’s fire—and you don’t want that smoke coming from underneath the hood.

 You should always examine the conduct of the people whom you are dealing with, especially when it comes to an auto repair shop.
-This includes asking previous customers how they felt dealing with the company, and it includes asking the right questions about what repairs will be done.
-Remember that you have the right to ask pretty much any questions that you want to when someone is working on your car: It’s your money and your car, after all, so you have the right to ask whether or not it’s being done properly.
+This includes asking previous customers how they felt dealing with the shop and includes asking the right questions about what repairs will be done.
+Remember that you have the right to ask any questions that you want to when someone is working on your car: It’s your money and your car, after all, so you have the right to ask whether or not it’s being done properly.

 If you have to take your car back to the repair shop a few days or weeks after the repairs have been done, then you also have good reason to locate another auto repair shop.